eps0003/GatherTweaks/README.md

 # GatherTweaks

 Tweaks to balance Gather matches for Oceania players

-**Damage:**
-> Catapult stones do half damage to players
-> Ballista bolts do quarter damage to players
-> Swords do double damage to wooden doors
-> Bombs do x0.5 more damage to wooden doors
-> Boulders damage teammates
-> Drills do x2 more damage to the players holding them when they overheat

-**Costs:**
-> Ballista cost reduced from 200 to 100 coins
-> Warboat cost reduced from 250 to 100 coins
-> Ballista bolt cost reduced from 100 to 60 coins
-> Ballista bold upgrade cost reduced from 100 to 60 coins
-> Water bomb cost increased from 30 to 35 coins
-> Mine cost reduced from 60 to 35 coins
-> Keg cost reduced from 120 to 100 coins
-> Water arrow cost increased from 20 to 30 coins
-> Fire arrow cost decreased from 30 to 25 coins
-> Sponges can be bought with 50 wood

-**Coins:**
-> Coins are not lost on death
-> Coins are not lost on teamkill
-> Coins are not received for damaging siege
-> Blocks that gave 4 coins when placed now give 2 coins
-> Coins received when building shops reduced from 10 to 4 coins

-**Durations:**
-> Spawn time increased from 10 to 15 seconds
-> Build time decreased from 180 to 100 seconds

-**Map:**
-> Width of bedrock under flag increased from 3 to 5 blocks
-> Blocks are cleared from flag no build zone

-**Misc:**
-> Water bombs/arrows stun teammates
-> Water arrow stack size decreased from 2 to 1 per stack
-> Doors stay open for 9 ticks after a player exits
-> Platform fire spread rate is increased
-> Wood given in warmup reduced from 300 to 200
-> Stone given in warmup reduced from 100 to 70
-> Drills are destroyed when they overheat
-> Water bombs/arrows/buckets don't cool down drills
+## Damage

+- Catapult stones do half damage to players
+- Ballista bolts do quarter damage to players
+- Boulders damage teammates

+## Costs

+- Catapult cost decreased from 120 to 80 coins
+- Ballista cost decreased from 150 to 100 coins
+- Warboat cost decreased from 250 to 100 coins
+- Ballista bolt cost decreased from 75 to 60 coins
+- Ballista bold upgrade cost decreased from 100 to 60 coins
+- Water bomb cost increased from 30 to 35 coins
+- Mine cost decreased from 60 to 35 coins
+- Keg cost decreased from 120 to 100 coins
+- Water arrow cost increased from 15 to 30 coins
+- Water arrow stack size decreased from 2 to 1 per stack
+- Fire arrow cost decreased from 30 to 25 coins
+- Sponges are bought with 50 wood instead of coins

+## Drills

+- Drills are destroyed when they overheat
+- Water bombs/arrows/buckets don't cool down drills
+- Drills do double damage to the players holding them when they overheat

+## Coins

+- Coins are not lost on death
+- Coins are not lost on teamkill
+- Coins are not received for damaging siege
+- Coins received when building shops decreased from 10 to 4 coins

+## Durations

+- Spawn time increased from 10 to 15 seconds
+- Build time decreased from 180 to 100 seconds
+- Doors stay open for 9 ticks after a player exits
+- Platform fire spread rate is increased

+## Map

+- Width of bedrock under flag increased from 3 to 5 blocks

+## Misc

+- Water bombs/arrows stun teammates